-Don’t worry, you’re definitely not alone in wondering this.
-I’ve come across this question so many times during my travels, especially when I introduce myself as a Scandinavian: “So is Scandinavia a country?”
+Don’t worry, you’re definitely not alone in wondering this — I’ve come across this question so many times during my travels, especially when I introduce myself as a Scandinavian:

-In some parts of the world and in some use-cases the broader Scandinavian term may also include the people and countries of Iceland, Faroe Islands, and Finland.
+It should be added that in some parts of the world (primarily the US and the UK), the broader Scandinavian term may also refer to the people and countries of Iceland, the Faroe Islands, and Finland — but this is not how we locals define Scandinavia.

-I definitely feel connected to the region as a whole, and in some situations I may get more understanding nods among the group I’m speaking to instead of puzzled faces wondering where the heck Sweden is.
+I definitely feel connected to the region as a whole, and in some situations, I may get more understanding nods from the group I’m speaking to instead of puzzled faces wondering where the heck Sweden is.

 This Scandinavian connection comes from a common history; we share the same origin story and can trace our common ancestors back to the first inhabitants of the region (of course mixed with wave after wave of immigrants over the years).

-Still, when I run into fellow Scandinavians whilst traveling, there’s always an instant connection made and a common ground we can stand on right from the start — even if we have to speak English sometimes.
+To illustrate this, when I run into fellow Scandinavians whilst traveling, there’s always a mutual sens of an instant connection made, and a common ground we can stand on right from the start — even if we have to speak English with each other sometimes.

-So how do you tell the difference between us Scandinavians?
+So what exactly is the difference between us Scandinavians?
 Let’s go through some basic facts about the different Scandinavian countries and their people, and learn what is and isn’t Scandinavian:

 The Scandinavian Countries & People